rifaterdemsahin/aif/README.md

 publication descriptionAdaptive Intelligence Framework focuses on creating an artificial intelligence framework where applications can adapt to changing metadata and the new functions that are updated.

+Framework acts as a factory for the application backend.

 References
 CQRS
 https://martinfowler.com/bliki/CQRS.html